furkankamer/itucsdb1932/docs/source/user/member1.rst

 Signing Up
 ----------

 When you click the *Sign Up* button, a form will appear in your browser.
-First you must select a radio button for which account type do you want to sign up.
+First, you must select a radio button for which account type do you want to sign up.
 Then a complete form will appear on screen according to your choice.
-For example in below a *Manager* signs up and in addition to common boxes like *username*, *password*, etc there is a *experience year* box which must be filled.
-You cannot enter anything other than number, if you did it will warns you to enter a number.
+For example, in below a *Manager* signs up and in addition to common boxes like *username*, *password*, etc there is an *experience year* box which must be filled.
+You cannot enter anything other than a number, if you did it will warn you to enter a number.
 It can all be seen below:

 .. figure:: ../img/fsignup.png